Valiant-Aerotech/AEAC2027/ONBOARDING.md

 ## Which branch?

-**Use `main`** for everything — Task 1, Task 2 autonomy, SITL, CV, and hardware docs are all integrated.
+**Use `main`** for everything: Task 1, Task 2 autonomy, SITL, CV, and hardware docs are all integrated.

 ```powershell
 git clone https://github.com/Valiant-Aerotech/AEAC2027.git